-Join Todd Lammle for an in-depth discussion in this video Overview of TCP/IP model, part of Cert Prep: Cisco Certified Entry Networking Technician (100-105).
+Join Todd Lammle for an in-depth discussion in this video Overview of TCP/IP model, part of Cisco Networking Foundations.

 - The Transmission Control Protocol Internet Protocol suite better known as TCPIP, was designed and implemented by the US Department of Defense, to ensure and preserve data integrity as well as maintain communication in the event of catastrophic war.
 If designed and implemented correctly, a TCPIP network can be secure, dependable and resilient.
 I'll begin by exploring the DOD's version of TCPIP then I'll compare that version and it's protocols with the OSI reference model that we discussed earlier.

 The DOD Model is basically a condensed version of the OSI model that's comprised of four instead of seven layers.
 The four layers are Process/Application, Transport, Internet and Link.
 This graphic offers a comparison of the DoD Model and the OSI reference Model.
 As you can see the two are similar in concept, but each has a different number of layers.
 With different names.
 I'll focus on a few of the most important applications found in the season objectives.
 First, it's worth noting that CISCO sometimes uses multiple names for the same layer.